bjsi/incremental-writing/README.md

 npm run build
 ```

 This will create a `main.js` file in the project root.
-That is the entry point of your plugin.
+That is the entry point of the plugin.